No other database MCP server comes close to this tool count. Part of our Databases MCP category.

 Automatic embedding generation solves a real pain point.
 The insert-many tool detects vector search index configurations and automatically generates embeddings using Voyage AI models during insertion.
 No manual embedding step, no separate embedding API calls.
 For teams building RAG pipelines on MongoDB Atlas, this removes the most tedious step.

 Rapid, reliable release cadence.
-16+ releases since launch, shipping every 1-2 weeks.
+30+ releases since launch, shipping every 1-2 weeks with 770 commits (up 14% in 40 days).
 The project uses pre-release versions for testing before stable releases, indicating mature engineering practices.
 For comparison, many MCP servers we’ve reviewed haven’t released in months.

-Only 10 open issues.
-With 959 stars and 207 forks, having just 10 open issues signals strong maintenance.
-Several of those are feature requests, not bugs.
+Only 9 open issues.
+With 1,000 stars and 225 forks, having just 9 open issues signals strong maintenance.
 The team actively responds to and resolves issues.

 Flexible deployment.
 Stdio and HTTP transports.
 Docker support.
-Works with VS Code (GitHub Copilot), Cursor, Claude Desktop, Windsurf, and the GitHub Copilot CLI.
+Official Docker Hub image at mongodb/mongodb-mcp-server.
+Works with VS Code (GitHub Copilot), Cursor, Claude Desktop, Windsurf, Gemini CLI, and the GitHub Copilot CLI.
 The HTTP transport enables remote access for team setups, though it needs careful security configuration.

 What Doesn’t Work